 Alkalosis treatment is a little more straightforward.
 It can be as easy as slowing your breathing if the condition is caused by hyperventilation.
 You can also drink fluids to restore electrolytes or start on a supplement regimen to increase your essential vitamins and minerals intake.
 People with severe alkalosis may need to begin oxygen therapy to improve their pH levels.

 If you want your body to operate at its best, you need to improve and maintain your pH levels.
 A good pH level between 7.35 and 7.45 helps your body function correctly, so if your pH levels are outside of this window, you need to speak with a medical professional about improving them.
 There are many quick treatment options available, and the sooner you take advantage of them, the faster you can stabilize your pH balance.
-If you think the new treatment option offered by RST SANEXAS can help you improve your pH balance, contact us today for more information on how the device works.
+For more information on how the RST-SANEXAS neoGEN® technology works, contact us today.